alberto-morales/microservices-java-training-course/docs/Spring_Boot_data_JPA_PostgreSQL_REST_API.md

 }
 ```

-Here, we are done with the JPA and Spring data things â€” in other words, the DAO layer.
+Here, we are done with the JPA and Spring data things, in other words, the DAO layer.

 One more thing, update the PostgreSQL and hibernate settings in application.properties